Saifuddin Khalid

 Saifuddin Khalid is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life

 He was born on 4 April 1967 in Karachi.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-94 KARACHI-VI in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-94 KARACHI-VI in the 2013 Pakistani general election.

 In April 2018, he quit MQM and joined Pak Sarzameen Party.